 One of the best things you can do is to make sure that your CV is well structured.
 Take a look at these helpful tips and hints, along with information to help you prepare for job interviews.

 All doctors who practise medicine in the UK must have the necessary knowledge of English to communicate effectively so they do not put the safety of their patients at risk.
 Further information is available on the required standards for English language.

 If you’re not a UK or European Economic Area (EEA) citizen, you may require a visa to work in the UK.
 The visa you need depends on a number of things, including what kind of job you’re taking up and how long you plan to remain here.
 In general you will find that once you’re offered a job, the Human Resources department at the relevant hospital will be able to help you with this, but you should look at the options on the UK visas and immigration website.

-Brexit - there is advice and guidance available for you:
+Brexit - there is advice and guidance available:

-The RCR does not match applicants to jobs or have a list of jobs which are open for application.
+The RCR does not match applicants to jobs or have a list of jobs that are open for application.
 There are a number of websites available where you can apply for jobs.